umitkablan/vim-auf/README.md

 If you have any suggestions on this plugin or on this readme, if you have some nice default formatter definition that can be added to the defaults, or if you experience problems, please contact me by creating an issue in this repository.

-## Change log

-### January 2017

-* Add `xo` formatter for JavaScript.

-### March 2016
-* Don't use the option formatprg internally anymore, to always have the possible of using the default `gq` command.
-* Add more fallback options.

-### June 2015

-* *Backward incompatible patch!*
-* Multiple formatters per filetype are now supported.
-* Configuration variable names changed.
-* Using `gq` as alias for `:Autoformat` is no longer supported.
-* `:Autoformat` now suppports ranges.
-* Composite filetypes are fully supported.

-### December 20 2013

-* `html-beautify` is now the default for HTML since it seems to be better maintained, and seems to handle inline javascript neatly.
-* The `formatters/` folder is no longer supported anymore, because it is unnecessary.
-* `js-beautify` can no longer be installed as a bundle, since it only makes this plugin unnecessarily complex.

-### March 27 2013

-* The default behaviour of gq is enabled again by removing the fallback on auto-indenting.
-  Instead, the fallback is only used when running the command `:Autoformat`.
-* For HTML,XML and XHTML, the option `textwidth` is taken into account when formatting.
-  This extends the way the formatting style will match your current vim settings.

-### March 16 2013

-The `dynamic_indent_width` branch has been merged into the master branch.

-* The options `expandtab`, `shiftwidth`, `tabstop` and `softtabstop` are not overwritten anymore.
-* This obsoletes `g:autoformat_no_default_shiftwidth`
-* `g:formatprg_args_expr_<filetype>` is introduced.

-### March 13 2013

-* It is now possible to prevent vim-autoformat from overwriting your settings for  `tabstop`, `softtabstop`, `shiftwidth` and `expandtab` in your .vimrc.

-### March 10 2013

-* When no formatter is installed or defined, vim will now auto-indent the file instead.
-This uses the indentfile for that specific filetype.

-### March 9 2013

-The `custom_config` branch has been merged into the master branch.

-* Customization of formatprograms can be done easily now, as explained in the readme.
-* I set the default tabwidth to 4 for all formatprograms as well as for vim itself.
-* The default parameters for astyle have been slightly modified: it will wrap spaces around operators.
-* phpCB has been removed from the defaults, due to code-breaking behaviour.
-* XHTML default definition added